ziotom78/audiotagedit/manpage.md

 : display a help message

 **--version**
-: prints version information to *stdout*
+: prints version information to *stdout* and exit.

+**--license**
+: print license information and exit.

 **--no-checksums**
 : Do not output file checksums in the TOML nor check them